I didn't set out to build a skincare brand. I was just trying to survive my own body.

 Eventually, denial and willpower weren’t enough.
 I grew so weak I genuinely thought I was dying.

-I spent years searching for the holy grail — products that wouldn’t irritate my skin.
-Make it look radiant.
-I tried everything: dermatologist-recommended, organic, “clean,” indie, pharmaceutical-grade.
+In the years before the transplant, I spent countless hours searching for products that wouldn't irritate my skin — or at least make it look radiant despite everything it was going through.
+I tried everything: dermatologist-recommended, organic, "clean," indie, pharmaceutical-grade.
 Some helped.
 None were perfect.
 Too many hid behind greenwashing and marketing spin.

 This was a purpose.

-On July 1st of this year, I received my kidney transplant — a rebirth made possible by a former stranger, now a friend.
+On July 1st, 2025, I received my kidney transplant — a rebirth made possible by a former stranger, now a friend.
 With that new life came clarity.

 Soft on skin.
 Savage on standards.